 You can access the island by bus from one of the larger cities, and there are a couple of local buses that serve limited routes around the island.
 That said, it’s nearly impossible to see all the main attractions without a car, certainly if you only have a few days.

-If you need to rent a car for this trip, you can browse Rentalcars.com which aggregates results across all major providers.
+If you need to rent a car for this road trip, you can browse Rentalcars.com which aggregates results across all major providers.

 2 to 3 Days in Isle of Skye Itinerary